4 Tips for Forming a Rockstar Real Estate Team

 Though it may seem counter-intuitive your first hire for your real estate team should not be a buyer’s agent.
 Instead, it should be an administrative assistant.
 Put simply, a real estate admin can help you create the systems that will make working together easier when you bring on other agents.
 For example, you’ll want to have a system in place for tracking and following up with new leads, as well as a system for handling all the paperwork that accumulates during the course of a transaction.

 As the team leader, bringing on an admin will also get you used to tasks like managing an employee and handling payroll.
-When making this hire, your biggest consideration will often be whether or not to hire a licensed assistant.
+When making this hire, your biggest consideration will often be whether or not to hire a licensed real estate assistant.
 The benefit to having a licensed assistant is that they will be able to discuss details of the transaction with third parties outside of your office.
 However, keep in mind that hiring someone who is licensed will often come with a higher price point.

 4. Hire other agents for your real estate team.